-\paragraph{Entropy regularization} The probability distributions, $\mathcal{P}_{ij}(\alpha)$, identify which gate is be applied at a particular position in order to ensure the optimal architecture.
-Therefore, the entropies of each distribution given by ${S_{ij} = -\sum_{k=0}^{|\mathcal{G}|-1} \mathcal{P}_{ij}^{(k)} \ln\mathcal{P}_{ij}^{(k)}}$, and they express the uncertainty as to which gates should be present in the optimal architecture.
+\paragraph{Entropy regularization} The probability distributions, $\mathcal{P}_{ij}$, identify which gates are applied at a particular position in order to ensure the optimal architecture.
+The entropy of each distribution is given by ${S_{ij} = -\sum_{k=0}^{|\mathcal{G}|-1} \mathcal{P}_{ij}^{(k)} \ln\mathcal{P}_{ij}^{(k)}}$, which quantifies the uncertainty of those gates that should be present in the final architecture.
 During the course of the training, a high-entropy distribution implies that search space is under exploration, while a low-entropy distribution implies that a suitable gate has been selected.
-Should all distributions $\mathcal{P}_{ij}$ record low entropies, we can infer that the search has converged to single optimal architecture.
+Should all distributions $\mathcal{P}_{ij}$ record low entropies, we can infer that the search has converged to a single architecture.